drips-network/events-processor/README.md

 <br />

-Drips Event Processor is comparable in functionality and scope to the [Drips Subgraph](https://github.com/drips-network/subgraph), but adds the flexibility of computing and exposing higher-level abstracted entities (such as `Projects` and `Drip Lists`), the state of which is derived from low-level generics within the [Drips Protocol](https://github.com/drips-network/contracts), in combination with metadata stored on IPFS.
-Additionally, we'll be able to produce real-time balance estimates for accounts at time-of-query.
-Combined, these capabilities will allow us to greatly enhance the speed and reliability of the [Drips App](https://github.com/drips-network/app), which currently needs to fetch an excessive amount of low-level information in order to derive the current state and balances of Drips Accounts, Projects and Drip Lists client-side.
+Drips Event Processor & GraphQL API together are comparable in functionality and scope to the [Drips Subgraph](https://github.com/drips-network/subgraph), but add the flexibility of computing and exposing higher-level abstracted entities (such as `Projects` and `Drip Lists`).
+The canonical state of these entities is derived from low-level generics within the [Drips Protocol](https://github.com/drips-network/contracts), in combination with metadata stored on IPFS.

 ## 🏃‍♂️ Running The Development Environment